Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 Given $(a_n)_n$, $a$ in $\cM(\alpha,\beta)$ and if $\cH_D(\Omega)=\{0\}$, then for all $\tau_\Omega\in \mathfrak{T}$

 (b) If $\dim(\cH_D(\Omega))<\infty$, $\mathfrak{T}$ is a singleton. \end{thmABC}

 We provide three applications of the Theorem \ref{thm:exunitop} and the topology constructed, next.
 For these applications, we use the following standing assumption.
+We recall that there is no assumption included on the topology of $\Omega$ particularly allowing for the cases exemplified in Figure \ref{fig:hDN}.

 The first application concerns the homogenisation problem associated to electrostatics.
 The main challenge is to understand the relationship of the coefficients to the projection of the modified harmonic Dirichlet field In the course of this manuscript, we will define a (not necessarily orthogonal) continuous projection The corresponding projection for $\varepsilon=\id$ is denoted by $\pi_D$ (orthogonally) projecting onto $\cH_D(\Omega)$.
-We shall establish the following result: \begin{thmABC}[nonlocal homogenisation theorem for electrostatics and convergence of energy] For all $f\in H^{-1}(\Omega)$, $g\in H^{-1}(\curlr)$ and $x \in \cH_{D}(\Omega)$ and $E_n \in L_2(\Omega)^3$ solving we obtain where $E\in L_2(\Omega)^3$ is the unique solution of Moreover, $\varepsilon_nE_n\to \varepsilon E$ weakly and
+We shall establish the following result on the homogenisation for electrostatic equations.
+We refer to \cite[12-1]{FL11} for the equations of electrostatics; to \cite[eq.~(1.6)]{LS19} for the corresponding boundary condition for a perfect electric conductor, which is conveniently addressed by the `electric boundary condition' as a short hand in the following.
+Note that the involvement of the operator $\curlrd$ is a possible functional analytic implementation of this boundary condition; see also Remark \ref{rem:rdc} below.
+As it has been shown in \cite{Picard1982}, in order to warrant well-posedness for the equations in questions one needs to control also the space of harmonic Dirichlet vector-fields; therefore, it is required to include the operators $\pi_D$ and $\pi_\varepsilon$.
+The expression $\langle \varepsilon E,E\rangle$ will be referred to as the `energy' or `stored energy' for electrostatics (it coincides with the actual stored energy in this situation up to a factor of $1/2$, see \cite[p 64]{E93}). \begin{thmABC}[nonlocal homogenisation theorem for electrostatics and convergence of energy] Let $(\varepsilon_n)_n$, $\varepsilon$ in $\cM(\alpha,\beta)$ with $\varepsilon_n\to \varepsilon$ in $\tau_\Omega$.
+For all $f\in H^{-1}(\Omega)$, $g\in H^{-1}(\curlr)$ and $x \in \cH_{D}(\Omega)$ and $E_n \in L_2(\Omega)^3$ solving we obtain where $E\in L_2(\Omega)^3$ is the unique solution of Moreover, $\varepsilon_nE_n\to \varepsilon E$ weakly and

-\end{thmABC} The actual result is more general and the solution theory for this kind of system of equations is based on the solution theory developed in \cite{TW14_FE} pathing the way for possible nonlinear generalisations.
+\end{thmABC} The actual result is more general and the solution theory for this kind of system of equations is based on the solution theory developed in \cite{TW14_FE}.
+Since in \cite{TW14_FE} nonlinear equations have been considered, possible nonlinear generalisations similar to the ones in \cite{Picard1990} may be provided in future.
 The main technique for the solution theory relies on a Helmholtz type decomposition previously known for self-adjoint and coercive coefficients.

 As a second application, we show that the introduced nonlocal topology coincides with the one of local $H$-convergence on the space of multiplication operators

 \begin{thmABC}[compatibility of nonlocal $H$-convergence with local $H$-convergence] For $(a_n)_n$, $a$ in $M(\alpha,\beta;\Omega)$ the following conditions are equivalent: \begin{enumerate} \item[(i)] $a_n\to a$ in the local $H$-sense; \item[(ii)] $a_n\to a$ in $\tau_\Omega$. \end{enumerate} \end{thmABC}